gridgain-solutions/ignite-in-k8s/benchmark/README.md

 \# After the cluster is up and running, comment out these settings (and run source .profile)
 export ETCD_INITIAL_CLUSTER="etcd1=http://${SERVER_1_IP}:2380,etcd2=http://${SERVER_2_IP}:2380,etcd3=http://${SERVER_3_IP}:2380"
 export ETCD_INITIAL_CLUSTER_STATE=new
-export ETCD_INITIAL_CLUSTER_TOKEN=INITIAL_TOKEN_1 # <-- change/ensure that this value is unique/different each time a new cluster is started.
+export ETCD_INITIAL_CLUSTER_TOKEN=INITIAL_TOKEN_1 # <-- ensure that this value is changed/different each time a new cluster is started.

 \# Set etcd endpoints (for benchmark and client apps)
 export ETCD_ENDPOINTS=${SERVER_1_IP}:2379,${SERVER_2_IP}:2379,${SERVER_3_IP}:2379